Duisburg Schlenk station

 Duisburg Schlenk station is a station in city of Duisburg in the German state of North Rhine-Westphalia.
 It is at the intersection of the streets of Im Schlenk and Sternstraße.
 It is on the Cologne–Duisburg railway and it is classified by Deutsche Bahn as a category 5 station.
 The station was opened in 1970 or 1971.

-The station is served by Rhine-Ruhr S-Bahn line S 1 (Dortmund–Solingen) on week days every 30 minutes during the day between Essen and Düsseldorf.
+The station is served by Rhine-Ruhr S-Bahn line S 1 (Dortmund–Solingen), running between Essen and Düsseldorf every 30 minutes during the day on weekdays.

 It is also served by bus route 930 and 931, operated by Duisburger Verkehrsgesellschaft at 30-minute intervals.